-This publication begins with a detailed history of efforts to achieve marriage rights and other forms of relationship recognition (such as domestic partnerships and civil unions) for gay and lesbian Americans, from the first lawsuit filed in 1970 in Minnesota to the new marriage laws approved in 2013 and the U.S. Supreme Court’s 2013 decisions regarding the Defense of Marriage Act and California’s Proposition 8—and just about everything (judicial and legislative) in between.
+This publication begins with a detailed history of efforts to achieve marriage rights and other forms of relationship recognition (such as domestic partnerships and civil unions) for gay and lesbian Americans, from the first lawsuit filed in 1970 in Minnesota to the federal court order striking down Utah's ban on same-sex marriage—and just about everything (judicial and legislative) in between.

 Next, it provides detailed information on relationship recognition in the United States, including:

 • which states permit same-sex couples to marry or to enter into other types of legal unions;

 • the rules for entering into or terminating such relationships;